PCC Accountability Meeting

 Under PCC Giles Orpen-Smellie, who was elected in May 2021, these meetings are known as the PCC Accountability Meeting.

-The next PCC Accountability Meeting is scheduled to take place on Tuesday 25 October 2022 from 10:00am to 12:30pm.
+The next PCC Accountability Meeting is scheduled to take place on Tuesday 31 January 2023 from 10:00am.

 PCC Giles Orpen-Smellie will also pose any questions raised in advance by Norfolk residents to the Chief Constable and other senior officers.

-The most recent meeting took place on Tuesday 16 August 2022.
-The meeting was held in person at the Breckland Council offices in Dereham.
-Due to technical difficulties, a recording of the meeting is not available.
+The most recent meeting took place on Tuesday 25 October 2022.
+The meeting was held in person in The Council Chamber at Norfolk County Council.
+Due to technical difficulties, the beginning of the second half had no sound.
+Below is a link to the transcript of what was said about stop and search.

 Your chance to ask your policing questions